Rugby: 14-man Hurricanes hold off Chiefs for first win in Super Rugby Aotearoa

 The Chiefs missed Anton Lienert-Brown's steady midfield presence but even their experienced heads, the likes of McKenzie, Brad Weber and Aaron Cruden, appear well short of their best.

-From the outside it often seems as though the Chiefs are forcing passes and lacking patience.
+From the outside it often seems the Chiefs are forcing passes and lacking patience.

 Jordie Barrett's return from a shoulder injury helped settle their backline and decision-making - his 58-metre penalty strike to give the Hurricanes a 20-3 halftime lead was another bonus, too.